lightward/mechanic-tasks/tasks/auto-invite-customers-after-an-order/README.md

 ## Documentation

 This task works by asking Shopify to send along an invitation email, using the subject and body that you configure here.
-There's no need to add in an invitation link yourself - Shopify takes care of that themselves.
+The email will use your Shopify account's "Customer account invite" email template, available in the "Notifications" area of your Shopify settings.
+Note: Because this task triggers a Shopify-powered email, and because this email already uses a Shopify template, the actual message body is optional.
+(If provided, HTML and CSS are not supported.)
+And, there's no need to add in an invitation link yourself – this will be taken care of by the Shopify email template as well.